Tecdiary/mps-guide/readme.md

     3. Staff (sales staff)
         -   Can't edit any data/records
         -   Can't delete any data/records
-        -   Can only view own added records for invoices, purchases & payments
+        -   Can only view own added records for sales, purchases & payments
-        -   Can add products, customers, vendors, invoices, purchases & payments
+        -   Can add products, customers, suppliers, sales, purchases & payments
 -   Progressive Web App, you can add it to home on your tablet/mobile devices and use as mobile application.
 All the get requests will be cached but you need to be online to make post/put/delete requests.

 ## Emails